manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

 **Simplifying assumption: single shot.** To simplify the presentation we will focus on just *one* decision, not a sequence of decisions.
 [In the next post](...) we will show how to extend this to multi-shot agreement.

-## Commit-notify: in the steady state
+## Commit-Notify: in the steady state

 We detail the steady-state protocol tolerating omission failures under a fixed primary; we later discuss the view-change protocol.